-2. This Consent Decree is binding upon the United States, the State, and the Tribes, and upon the Settling Defendant and its successors and assigns.
-Any change in corporate or other legal status of the Settling Defendant, including, but not limited to, any transfer of assets or real or personal property, shall in no way alter the Settling Defendant's responsibilities under this Consent Decree.
+2. This Consent Decree is binding upon the United States, the State, and the Tribes, and upon the Settling Defendants and their successors and assigns.
+Any change in ownership or corporate or other legal status of a Settling Defendant, including but not limited to, any transfer of assets or real or personal property shall in no way alter such Settling Defendant's responsibilities under this Consent Decree.